Deficiency Breakdown: Sinkholes

 1. Subsurface issues, particularly at the riser structure

-2. Pipe concerns, such as the mortar breaking down around the pipe or the pipe itself becoming displaced, allowing water to get behind that area and cause soil loss and a sinkhole.
+2. Pipe concerns, such as the mortar breaking down around the pipe or the pipe itself becoming displaced, allowing water to get behind that area and cause soil loss that leads to a sinkhole.

 3. Soil compaction around the catch basin or around the pipes connecting catch basins, causing cracking in asphalt around stormwater assets.